zama-ai/fhevmjs/docs/sdk/getting_started.md

 # Getting Started

-Welcome to the documentation for fhevmjs, a JavaScript library that enables interaction with blockchain using Zama technology!
-This comprehensive guide provides developers with detailed information on encryption of data using the TFHE (Fully Homomorphic Encryption over the Torus) and generation of EIP-719 token for reencrypt data.
+Welcome to the documentation for fhevmjs, a JavaScript library that enables interaction with blockchain using Zama's technology!
+This comprehensive guide provides developers with detailed information on encryption of data using TFHE (Fully Homomorphic Encryption over the Torus) and generation of EIP-719 tokens for reencrypt data.

 ## Installation